Pakistan postponed stake sale in energy firm after IMF nod

 The IMF could not be immediately reached for comment.

-Pakistan's top privatization official this week said the sale had been postponed indefinitely due to weak investor interest triggered by falling oil prices.
+Pakistan's top privatisation official this week said the sale had been postponed indefinitely due to weak investor interest triggered by falling oil prices.

 Pakistan wants to find buyers for 68 public companies, most of which are loss-making, and sees the sell-offs as a life saver for a $225 billion economy crippled by power shortages, corruption and militant violence.
 In total, Pakistan wants to raise $5 billion from stake sales by the end of 2015.